tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 ---
 title: Datasets about Socrata datasets
 description: I finally document my data about Socrata datasets
-tweet_text: Today I'm opening my data about open data.
+tweet_text: Today I'm opening my data about open data. http://thomaslevine.com/!/socrata-datasets
+kind: article
+created_at: 2013-12-12
 ---
 I've recently been [studying data about open data](/open-data), and I'm hearing that other people want to do the same.
 Yay!